Healthcare organisation pursues RPA operational excellence to heal inefficiencies across revenue cycle, supply chain and more

 Businesses the world over are adopting Robotic Process Automation (RPA) to lower costs, increase efficiency and improve operational quality.
-Some businesses have begun by implementing readily available off-the-shelf RPA technology, only to find coding a few bots is not sufficient to build a sustainable RPA program.
+Some businesses have begun by implementing readily available off-the-shelf RPA technology, only to find coding a few bots is not sufficient to build a sustainable RPA programme.

 Succeeding with RPA — that is, deriving the greatest value from the RPA investment — calls for a strategic approach.
 In most discussions of RPA, the focus is on implementation, but RPA software can be deployed with relative ease in comparison to other technologies.
-Succeeding with an in-house RPA program also requires establishing a model for the program’s ongoing operation and acquiring the skills and know-how to develop and improve the RPA program over time.
+Succeeding with an in-house RPA programme also requires establishing a model for the programme’s ongoing operation and acquiring the skills and know-how to develop and improve the RPA programme over time.
 Businesses will want to consider the full operating ecosystem to ensure their RPA investment not only delivers immediate results but is sustainable and scalable over time.

-Recently, a successful healthcare nonprofit circulated a request for proposals (RFP) to implement RPA to increase efficiencies in specific areas of their shared services organization.
+Recently, a successful healthcare nonprofit circulated a request for proposals (RFP) to implement RPA to increase efficiencies in specific areas of their shared services organisation.
 The company identified a variety of processes spanning human resources, supply chain and other functions in advance of engaging with Protiviti.
 Many of the identified process opportunities were for revenue cycle improvement.
-Like other healthcare providers, the organization targeted the revenue cycle for its high volume of transactions and plentiful opportunities to increase processing speed and reduce error rates.
+Like other healthcare providers, the organisation targeted the revenue cycle for its high volume of transactions and plentiful opportunities to increase processing speed and reduce error rates.
 The RFP specified RPA software that the company had short-listed, and the company sought a partner to assist with technology selection and implementation, as well as with developing its first several bots.

 — Tony Abel, Managing Director, Protiviti

-Protiviti responded with a proposal to answer each of the client’s requirements, but we also submitted a second proposal — one that outlined a more comprehensive program that would establish a model not only for successful implementation of the desired RPA technology but would enable a high-performing RPA operating model to sustain future implementations as well.
+Protiviti responded with a proposal to answer each of the client’s requirements, but we also submitted a second proposal — one that outlined a more comprehensive programme that would establish a model not only for successful implementation of the desired RPA technology but would enable a high-performing RPA operating model to sustain future implementations as well.

 Our alternative approach called for additional team roles, a solution architect to lead design and development of the RPA solution, and business analysts to validate and translate existing business processes into design requirements for the bots while also surfacing opportunities to improve processes as they were automated.
 We described a DevOps-style structure to govern ongoing bot implementations and manage changes to the automation environment.
 The client was quick to grasp the value of the second proposal.
-Stakeholders saw right away that adding skill sets and structure would result in a more robust and effective in-house RPA program, and they embraced the expanded vision.
+Stakeholders saw right away that adding skill sets and structure would result in a more robust and effective in-house RPA programme, and they embraced the expanded vision.